 - Prof. Minna Palmroth, University of Helsinki (Director, and Modelling Team leader)

-- Assistant Professor Emilia Kilpua University of Helsinki (Observations Team leader)
+- Associate Professor Emilia Kilpua University of Helsinki (Observations Team leader)

-- Associate professor Jaan Praks, Aalto University (Platforms Team leader)
+- Assistant professor Jaan Praks, Aalto University (Platforms Team leader)

 - Professor Rami Vainio, University of Turku (Instruments Team leader)